What we do

 Liv, Henry, Chloe and Josh met a few years back throughout the wider market gardening community in the South West.
 We have stayed in touch and over the years become friends.
 Chloe and Josh came to join Henry and Liv at Down Farm in 2022 an we have been working collaboratively since!

-Colette Schmid works with us 1 day a week packing customers veg orders and delivering it to their doors.
+Colette works with us 1 day a week delivering veg to our customers' doors.
 We couldn't do it without her!

 company registration: 10781266